festusmwambu/Feshesblog-ReactTS/README.md

 # Introduction

-Feshesblog-FlaskAPI is an easy to use web API for creating blogs.
-It is an ideal project to use when learning a front end framework, as it provides a fully implemented back end that you can integrate against.
+`Feshesblog-ReactTS` is an easy to use web app User Interface.
+It is an ideal project to use when learning a front-end framework, as it provides a fully implemented back-end that you can integrate against.

-Feshesblog-FlaskAPI provides all the base features required to implement a blog web app:
+Feshesblog-ReactTS provides all front-end features required to interract with a blog web app:

 User registration, login and logout
 Password recovery flow with reset emails